 Reflecting the Stars was a public installation by The Windmill Factory that used wirelessly-controlled-solar-powered-LED-lamps to recreate our night sky on the decaying posts of Pier 49 in the Hudson River at Bank Street in Manhattan.
 The project ran from August to October 2011, was free to the public, and was a featured highlight of NYC Climate Week.

 Nightly, lights twinkled in various patterns as the tides concealed and revealed the lights.
 Visitors on shore could press buttons which highlight constellations that are no longer seen in urban centers because of air and light pollution.

 Steel pipe caps were chosen for the casing of the lights, which rusted within days of installation to match the natural decay of the once-bustling transportation pier.
 The contrast of new technology encased in a rusting shell mirrors our species’ race for advancement that is changing the climate, melting our glaciers, and leaving us at a global crossroads.

 I assisted in the electrical engineering and fabrication of the project.

 For more on Reflecting the Stars click here.

 Freshly Drawn is a collaborative illustration and printing project.
 The project aims to not only create interesting artwork, but to create memorable experiences in the hopes of fostering the idea of community at events.
-It began as an attempt encourage creativity through doodling and to level the playing field between artists and fans.
+It began as an attempt encourage creativity through doodling and to create a bond between artists and their fans.
 We create an experience where groups of people have the opportunity to collaborate on pieces of unique artwork with artists from all over the country as well as their fellow event attendees.
 We then take the artwork and reproduce it through a silk screening process on site at the event, giving all those who participated an opportunity to take home their extremely limited and unique piece of art.